 If you are looking for elaborate child brain development games, a treasure hunt may be the right option.
 Make a list of a bunch of household items and hide them around the house.
 Give this list to your child and ask them to find as many as they can.
 Not only will this be an adventurous activity, but it will also test your child’s planning abilities.
 You can add more exciting by keeping a reward for succeeding.

 The tradition of sharing and hearing kahaaniya from nanis and dadis is near to all our hearts.
 But it can be more than just a customary bed-time routine.
 Children can adopt new words, learn to use their imagination and comprehend new information while listening to stories.
 Plus, they learn to keep their attention engaged in one activity.
+You can start with narrating short and interesting stories like the Panchatantra tales, which will definitely interest your kid.

 Remember this beloved game from your childhood?
 Make a hopscotch or sikdi board on the floor with chalk and number the blocks.
 Have your child throw in a small object and then hop to the block it lands on.
 It can be one among many fun child brain development activities if you add in a bit of twist.
 Add tasks to all the blocks, like reciting a poem, counting to 10, or naming 5 animals.
 When the object lands on a block with a task, have your child do the task and when they succeed, you can reward them with a small treat!